basejump/grails-executor/README.md

 GOTCHAS and TODOs
 --------

-* after this was written I realized that in extending the AbstractExecutorService and overriding the newTaskFor it only works for Java 1.6 and not 1.5 so submit won't get a session bound if you are running java 1.5
+* this only works with 1.6 java
 * TODO - setup a wrapper so we can use a [ScheduledExecutorService][] too.